th-herve/vimwiki/docs/c++_constructors.md

 Like functions, constructors can be declared with parameters.
 It allows to instantiate object with given values.

-A constructor can be overladed so a class can have multiple constructor.
+A constructor can be overloaded so a class can have multiple constructor.

 ```cpp